internetarchive/dweb-mirror/README.md

 * cd /path/to/install #  # Wherever you want to put dweb-mirror, its not fussy, I tend to use ~/git and you might see that assumption in some examples.
 * `git clone “https://github.com/internetarchive/dweb-archive”`
 * `cd dweb-archive`
-* `npm install` # Expect this to take a while and generate error messages.
+* `yarn install` # Expect this to take a while and generate error messages.
 * `cd ..`       # Back to /path/to/install

 Repeat for any of dweb-archive, dweb-archivecontroller, dweb-objects, or dweb-transports if you plan on developing on them.

 Please check current versions of README.md in those packages, as they may have changed.

-You can come back and do this again later, but will need to rerun `cd /path/to/install/dweb-mirror; npm install` so that it recognizes the dev versions.
+You can come back and do this again later, but will need to rerun `cd /path/to/install/dweb-mirror; yarn install` so that it recognizes the dev versions.

 ##### 3b2 Install dweb-mirror from GIT